flaming-cl/flaming-cl.github.io/source/_posts/closure_stories.md

 year2010s(); // "Radio is my favorite way to get news."
 ```

-To delve a bit deeper, as the closure function is still using variables from the birth scope, these variables cannot be destroyed and still occupy memory (like after the function year1930s is called, the variable popularMedia was still there).
+To delve a bit deeper, as the closure function is still using variables from the birth scope, these variables cannot be destroyed and still occupy memory (like after the function year1930s is called, the variable popularMedia is still there).

-Yeah, in real life, though it's already the 2020s, home radios haven't completely exited the historical stage, due to some people's love for nostalgia.
+Yeah, in real life, though it’s already the 2020s, home radios haven’t completely disappeared from this world, due to some people’s love for nostalgia.

 Of course, there are many other examples that can illustrate how closure works.
 For instance, many immigrants still have a strong affinity for their hometown food, no matter how long they have lived abroad.